French wine laws and labelling

 Grand Cru In Champagne, Burgundy and Alsace, this term on the label refers to the top-ranked vineyard – usually the most expensive and made for ageing.

-Mis en Bouteille This means the wine is simply bottled at the estate as opposed to a cooperative or Negociant bottling.
+Vigneron Independent is special mark to indicate that this is made at an individual estate as opposed to a cooperative and Mis en Bouteille means the wine is simply bottled at the estate as opposed to a cooperative or Negociant bottling.
 The grape grower is also the wine producer.

 How to read a French wine label (AOP)